Take 20% off your order using coupon code READMORE at checkout!

 Description

-In August 1592, a bailiff and his two assistants arrive at the monastery of Úbeda, with the secret task of transferring the body of Saint John of the Cross, the great Carmelite poet and mystic who had died the previous year, to his final abode.
-When they exhume him, they find a body uncorrupted and as fresh as when he died.
+In August 1592, a bailiff and his two assistants arrive at the monastery of Úbeda, with the secret task of transferring the remains of Saint John of the Cross, the great Carmelite poet and mystic, to his final abode.
+When they exhume him, they find the saint's body as incorrupt and fresh as when he died.

 Luis Felipe Fabre is a poet and critic based in Mexico City.
 He has published six volumes of essays and poetry, and curated the Poesía en Voz Alta (Poetry out loud) Festival and Todos los originales serán destruidos (All originals will be destroyed), an exhibition of contemporary art by poets.
 He is a recipient of the Punto de partida and José Revueltas prizes, as well as grants National Fund for Culture and the 2 Arts; his works in English include Sor Juana and Other Monsters and Writing with Caca, both translated by JD Pluecker.
 Recital of the Dark Verses, for which he was awarded the prestigious Elena Poniatowska Prize, is his first novel.